softmohamedali/softmohamedali/README.md

 - ⚡ i,have intersting in BlockChain technology
 - ⚡ i syrian nationality
 - ⚡ hard worker
-- ⚡ Good experience in sales i work currently in perfume shop for 8 hour and spend my night every day in learn android development
+- ⚡ Good experience in sales
 - and I am looking for a full time job at android developer

 ### Connect with me: